Yizack/mappedlove/docs/mapping/markers.md

 ## Deleting markers

-1. Reorganize the markers by clicking the `Edit` button located in the top right corner of the **Markers** section.
+1. Press the vertical elipsis (`⋮`) located in the upper right corner of each marker card.
-2. Adjust the sequence by dragging and dropping each marker to your preferred location.
-3. Your rearrangements will be saved automatically.
+2. A dropdown will display options to edit or delete.
+To modify a marker, click on the `Delete` option.
+3. An alert dialog will appear asking if you are sure you want to delete the marker.
+4. Click on `OK` to confirm the deletion of the marker.

 ---